lilisleepsearly/Project-Management-WebApp/README.md

 # Project Management WebApp
- A web application built on the flask framework to efficiently allow task allocation within a team
+ A web application built on the flask framework to efficiently allocate task within a team.